Home | The Boat | First Mate | Admiral | Guestbook

 Life is great afloat and I will confess I'm enjoying the use of a power line.
 The refrigerator has been on 24/7 and a couple days ago I ran the crock pot all day long.
 I tell you, this decadent lifestyle is simply amazing.

 Get a boat and come on out here too.
-It's fun -- even when stuff goes not-so-great, it's still better than dirt.
+Life aboard Seaweed is fun -- even when stuff goes not-so-great, this is still better than dirt.

 Have you ever had an engine overheat while underway?